bizkut/ro-origin-language-decrypter/README.md

 ```
 import engine

-# Create a of ID as key with the translated text as the value.
+# Create a dictionary with ID as key and the translated text as the value.
 my_translation = {
 	"ID1": "This is my translation",
 	"ID2": "This is another translation",